hungbadboy/Migrate-Jira2Redmine/README.md

 This project is looking for a new maintainer
 If you are interested in taking over, please contact me personally.

-jira2redmine
-Script for import from JIRA to redmine

-for more information please look at: http://www.redmine.org/issues/1385

 How to

 jira2redmine